 - Germs constantly seek entry into our body through various entry points among which hands are one.
 Hence, through hand washing, we can ensure complete protection from germs and prevent illness.

 - Germs spread from person to person when they shake hands with each other.
-Hand washing prevents spread of germs by human touch.
+Hand washing prevents the spread of germs by human touch.

 - Human skin is sensitive to bacterial and fungal infections.
 Washing hands frequently can rinse away all the microbes and reduces the risk of skin diseases.